ducna28work-ai/seo-portfolio/README.md

 I am a Digital Marketing professional focused on **SEO and website optimization**, with hands-on experience across travel websites and digital marketing activities.

-My work covers the full workflow from **research and strategy to implementation, measurement, and continuous optimization**.
+My work covers the workflow from **research and strategy to implementation, measurement, and continuous optimization**.

 ### Core Focus